Emily Bishop: Development

+Longevity

 During an interview in 1991, Derbyshire spoke about her character's thirty years in the show, stating: "The writers have a tough enough task as it is, trying to find new storylines for a character who has been in the serial for three decades."
 Going on to say "I just get on with it.
 Emily has had a more colourful past than you might think.
 She has had lots of men friends and liaisons.
 In the early days, when they were stuck for something to do with her, I think the writers used to say 'Let's give Emily another boyfriend.'
 I've lost count of the number of men friends she has had".

 Over the years, the character has proved her good neighbour image by taking in a number of lodgers, most notably Percy Sugden, Curly Watts, her nephew Spider, Rita Tanner and current lodger Norris Cole.

 Departure and brief return

 In November 2015, Coronation Street confirmed that Derbyshire had requested a six-month break with immediate effect, which she was granted.
 Derbyshire was one of four cast members to announce their temporary exit around the same time as Alison King who plays Carla Connor, David Neilson who plays Roy Cropper and Les Dennis who plays Michael Rodwell also announced that they would be temporarily departing.
 Derbyshire's exit scenes aired on 1 January 2016 in which Emily left the street to visit her nephew Spider (Martin Hancock).

 Derbyshire later extended her leave until the end of 2016.
 In November 2016, it was reported that Derbyshire would not be reprising the role.
 A source told The Sun that there was "no expectation that she will be back".
 They went on to say: "All of her cast mates have accepted she won't be returning.
 She's 85 and has been out of the show for a year, so she probably would have found it tough to get back into the fast pace of filming."
 However, a spokesperson later said the door is still open for her when she is ready, saying: "Eileen is taking an extended break, and has given no indication that she doesn't plan to return."

 During an episode broadcast on 3 January 2018, Ken Barlow remarked to Sophie Webster that Emily had returned to the UK to look after her niece Freda, who had fallen ill.
 This led to speculation that the character would soon be returning to the show.

 In April 2019, producer Iain MacLeod stated that there were no plans to bring Emily back at that moment, but that the door would be left open for a possible future return.

 However, four months later, on 9 August 2019, it was announced that Derbyshire had agreed to return briefly to reprise her role as Emily Bishop.
 She appeared in the first episode broadcast on 9 October 2019 in a special video message to Ken Barlow to mark his 80th birthday.